joshcalcino/PhantomBatch/README.md

 Please make sure that you add your cluster into the Phantom `Makefile`, and set your `SYSTEM` environment variable.
 PhantomBatch WILL NOT WORK if you do not do this!

-There are also two other environment variables you will need to set.
-The first is `PHANTOM_DIR`, which should provide the path to your copy of Phantom.
+You must set an environment variable that specifies the `phantom` directory, `PHANTOM_DIR`.
 This is usually `~/phantom` in most cases.
-The second is `PHANTOMBATCH_DIR`, which is the directory where you have PhantomBatch cloned.

 You can run PhantomBatch from where ever you like, but make sure that the directory has plenty of space available for the number of dump files you expect to generate.

-There are a few example config files.
-Please look at them if you need help making your `config.json` files.
+There are an example config file with accompanying setup file.
+Please look at it if you need help making your `config.json` files.